ultrabug/py3status/doc/README.md

 Returns True if the event name and instance match that of the module checking.

+__module_name()__

+Returns the name of the module, this will be the module name plus its instance name if that exists.
+The name is the same as used in the `order += "..."` section of the configuration file.
+For modules that are defined inside containers and are not given an explicit name, they will have an instance name automatically generated.

 __format_units(value, unit='B', optimal=5, auto=True, si=False)__

 Takes a value and formats it for user output, we can choose the unit to